 While Dreamers are diverse in many ways—from various countries of birth, living in all fifty states, ranging in age from teenagers to mid-30s, and of different religions and ethnicities—most Dreamers (like most immigrants overall) identify as Christians.
 Many of us are active members of local churches, committed to following Jesus and seeking His Kingdom.
 Our primary identity is found in Christ.

-Voices of Christian Dreamers is a grassroots, Dreamers-led movement committed to changing the conversation about undocumented immigrants in the Church and beyond, through highlighting biblical teaching, personal stories and other helpful resources.
+Voices of Christian Dreamers is a grassroots, Dreamers-led movement committed to changing the conversation about undocumented immigrants in the Church and beyond—from political to biblical, from issue- to people-focused—through highlighting biblical teaching, personal stories and other helpful resources.

 Liz Dong, Wheaton, IL